 - Active adults over 55 who want to help maintain their overall brain health and peak mental performance well into their senior years

 Let’s take a closer look at what may be Mother Nature’s most important true nootropic…

 Of all of nature’s nootropics, omega-3 fats may be the single most important substance you can take to support your brain health.

 Docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are essential omega-3 fats that your body can’t make on its own.
 DHA and EPA are actual components of your brain and DHA especially may be the most important fatty acid for your brain and central nervous system.

-Your brain is almost 60 percent fat, and a quarter of that is DHA.
-Ninety percent of the omega-3 fat in your brain cells is DHA.
+Your brain is almost 60% fat, and a quarter of that is DHA.
+Approximately 90% of the omega-3 fat in your brain cells is DHA.